Chart Color Schemes

 Health performance in Vineyard is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Only approximately 47% (~820 people) have private health cover, which is lower than the national average of 55.3%.
 The most prevalent medical conditions are arthritis (10.2%) and mental health issues (7.3%).
-In contrast, 64.9% report no medical ailments, compared to 0% in Greater Sydney.
-Vineyard has a higher proportion of seniors aged 65 and over, at 25.3% (441 people).
-Health outcomes among seniors present challenges similar to those seen in the general population.
+Conversely, 64.9% of residents report having no medical ailments, contrasting with Greater Sydney's 0%.
+The area has a high proportion of seniors, with 25.2% (400 people) aged 65 and over.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health